vale-cocoa/VDLBinaryExpressionsAPI/README.md

-# PostfixExpressionBuilder
+# VDLBinaryExpressionsAPI

-An API for building, validate and evaluate associative binary operation expressions in Reverse Polish Notation (a.k.a. postfix notation).
+An API for working with associative binary operation expressions.

 - todo:
     1) all missing test cases for API functions.